Elisa Cunial

 In Italy, I am a registered with AssoCounseling as a Supervisor-Counselor (REG-A2720-2021).

-I specialised in psychotherapy in London, where I obtained a doctorate in Counselling Psychology.
-My training followed an integrative approach, combining existential, psychodynamic and transpersonal theoretical models, as well as Jungian ideas.
+I hold degrees in Special Needs Education and Psychology from Switzerland.
+I later specialised in psychotherapy in London, obtaining a Doctorate in Counselling Psychology.
+My training followed an integrative framework, informed by psychodynamic, existential, transpersonal, and Jungian approaches.

 Some of the issues I worked with in the past are: